Understanding Your Taxes

 Reasons to Recheck Your W-4

-You should pay particular attention to your withholding if you received a big refund check this year or if you had to make a tax payment that was more than you could comfortably pay.
-Also check your withholding if you had a significant change in your life this year, like marriage, divorce, birth or adoption of a child, purchase or sale of a home, or retirement.
+You should pay particular attention to your withholding if you received a big refund check the previous year or if you had to make a tax payment that was more than you could comfortably pay.
+Also check your withholding if you had a significant change in your life this year, like marriage, divorce, birth or adoption of a child, or retirement.
 There is a good chance you're not having enough withheld if you have more than one job, if your spouse works, if you have income not subject to withholding, such as rent, dividends, interest or capital gains, or if you owe other taxes like self-employment or household employment taxes.

 How to Find Out if You Are Withholding Enough

-Need help in figuring out whether you are withholding enough?
-You can review How Do I Adjust My Tax Withholding?
-(IRS Publication 919).
-You can also use the IRS Withholding Calculator.
-With the help of current pay stubs and a copy of last year's tax form, you can check to see if you are withholding the right amount, then use the calculator results to change your W-4 tax data through Employee Self Service.
+With the help of current pay stubs and a copy of last year's tax form, you can check to see if you are withholding the right amount using the IRS Tax Withholding Estimator.

 Claiming Exempt on W-4 - Expiration of exempt

 A Form W-4 claiming exemption from withholding is effective when it is submitted to the employer and only for that calendar year.
 To continue to be exempt from withholding, an employee must submit a new Form W-4 via Employee Self Service by February 15.
 If the employee fails to submit a new Form W-4 by February 15, we will begin withholding as if the employee had checked the box for Single or Married filing separately in Step 1(c) and made no entries in Step 2, Step 3, or Step 4 of the 2020 Form W-4.